Skip to content

 Why Natural Cleaning Might Be a Game-Changer If You’re Neurodivergent

-If you’ve ever walked into a freshly cleaned bathroom and instantly felt like your head was spinning, you’re not imagining it.
-For a lot of neurodivergent people, the smell of conventional cleaners can go from “background annoyance” to full sensory overload in about three seconds.
+If you’ve ever walked into a bathroom that had just been cleaned and immediately had a physical reaction…it’s not your imagination.
+Most neurodivergent people experience the world more intensely through their senses.
+That’s why so many are overwhelmed by bright lights, loud noises…and strong scents.
+A lot of neurodivergent people are overwhelmed by the smell of conventional cleaners.
+One whiff can throw you into full sensory overload in about three seconds.
 This has always been a BIG issue for me!
-Some strong smells leave me nauseous
+Some strong smells leave me incredibly nauseous or give me a headache instantly.

 There’s actually a pretty good reason for that.
-And it turns out, swapping out those harsh sprays and chemicals for gentler, natural alternatives might do more than just help the planet.
-It might genuinely help you.
+And it turns out that swapping out those harsh sprays and chemicals for natural alternatives without the strong chemical scents and harsh fragrances might genuinely help you.

-Did you know?
-Studies suggest that up to 1 in 6 people have sensory processing differences.
+There are studies that suggest that as many as 1 in 6 people have sensory processing differences.
 That’s a lot of people who might benefit from a less overwhelming home environment.

 The problem with conventional cleaners

-Most store-bought cleaning products are packed with synthetic fragrances, harsh surfactants, and chemicals like ammonia, bleach, and formaldehyde-releasing preservatives.
+Most store-bought cleaning products are full of synthetic fragrances, harsh surfactants, and chemicals like ammonia, bleach, and formaldehyde-releasing preservatives.
 For the average person, these might just smell “clean.”
-But for someone with a sensitive nervous system?
-They can trigger headaches, skin irritation, breathing problems, mood changes, and sensory meltdowns.
+But someone with a sensitive nervous system may be triggered and experience headaches, skin irritation, breathing problems, mood changes, and sensory meltdowns.

 Why natural cleaners can help